 - Do not assume that a play approved in the past will be approved again.
-Plays are approved only for the individual making the request and the approval is valid only for that contest year. - Plays that are approved for a specific school are not automatically added to the approved play lists.
+Your school's play approval is valid for two years. \\Note: This policy applies to each individual SCHOOL, not to individual directors\\ - Plays that are approved for a specific school are not automatically added to the approved play lists.
 Check the current approved lists and secure performance rights before starting work on a production.
-There must be a stong history of production before a play goes on the list.
+There must be a stong history of production before a play goes on the Approved Play List.